Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 - Infrastructure update for new workflow
 - Analysis
 ### Risks
+- EFT product needs to be replaced
 ### Current Status
+- Infrastructure and onboarding updates in progress
 ### Next Steps
+- Testing

 ## 2. **Maintenance & Operations**